Books

 Edited by Joe Kerr and Andrew Gibson.

-For this book of essays on the culture of modern-day London, now on its second edition, Tom wrote an essay on the rise and fall of warehouse- and loft-living in London, from the 1970s to the present day.
-It's a fabulous book about a crazy city.
+For this book of essays on the culture of modern-day London, now in its second edition, Tom wrote about the rise and commodification of warehouse- and loft-living in London from the 1970s to the present day.
+It's an excellent book about an astonishing city.

 Architecture, Tradition, Location.